-These organizations and venues usually have on-going volunteer opportunities throughout the year.
+These art and culture museums usually have on-going volunteer opportunities throughout the year.

 Bellevue Arts Museum volunteer.
 This museum was started by volunteers in the late 1940s and is “dedicated to art, craft, and design.”
 Opportunities include customer support and administrative tasks as well as special events and day-to-day operations.
 Volunteer benefits include 10% off in the museum store, free admission passes, and free admission to other attractions and museums in the area are among the benefits for extended to volunteers.